m19c/gulp-run/README.md

 #### Returns

 *(stream.Transform in Object Mode)*: Returns a Transform stream that receives Vinyl files.
-For each input, a sub process is started taking the contents of the Vinyl file as standard input and a new file is pushed downstream containing the process's standard output.
+For each input, a subprocess is started taking the contents of the input on stdin.
+A new file is pushed downstream containing the process's stdout.

 #### Example
 ```javascript